eval-protocol/python-sdk/development/notes/unify_gymnasium_api.md

 ### Framework Impact

-This refactoring demonstrates the **reward-kit MCP framework** is now production-ready for rapid gymnasium environment integration.
+This refactoring demonstrates the **eval-protocol MCP framework** is now production-ready for rapid gymnasium environment integration.
 The pattern can be applied to any gymnasium environment with minimal effort.